SrishtiSingh8/Recruitment-Cost-Simulator-Excel-Project-/README.md

 Visualization of cost breakdown to support strategic discussions

+Made buttons to automate the scenario manager with the help of recorded macros.

 # Skills Demonstrated:

-This project showcases my ability to apply market research principles, data interpretation skills, and Excel modeling techniques (formulas, scenario analysis, visualization) to real-world business challenges.
+This project showcases my ability to apply market research principles, data interpretation skills, and Excel modeling techniques (formulas, scenario analysis, macros, visualization) to real-world business challenges.